mongodb/mongo-python-driver/doc/examples/requests.rst

 region, *including* the user's own visit.
 We have three ways to do so reliably:

 1. Simply update the counters with ``safe=True``, and then ``find`` all counters for the visitor's region.
-This will ensure PyMongo reports an error if any occurs, but it comes with a performance penalty that may be unacceptable for analytics.
+This will ensure that the `update` completes before the `find` begins, but it comes with a performance penalty that may be unacceptable for analytics.

 2. Create the :class:`~pymongo.connection.Connection` with
 ``auto_start_request=True`` to ensure each thread gets its own socket.